What is Verification?

 The financial aid office will post all required documents to your ACES account.

 What is a tax return transcript?

-Can I submit an 1040 or tax transcript from a third party agency (H&R Block, Turbo Tax)?
+Can I submit a 1040 or tax transcript from a third party agency (H&R Block, TurboTax)?

-How long does verification take to proceess?
+How long does verification take to process?

-If you submitted your completed verification documents by the Priority Date your documents will be reviewed and eligibility determined before classes begin.
+If you submitted your completed verification documents by the Priority Date, your documents will be reviewed and eligibility determined before classes begin.

 For students who are not priority applicants, the verification process can take up to six (6) weeks.
-Visit the Priority Date page for more information on for non-priority date applicants.
+Visit the Priority Date page for more information on non-priority date applicants.